prince1823/recruiter-copilot/README.md

 This application is packed with features designed to enhance recruiter productivity:

 ### 📋 Comprehensive List Management
-- **Full CRUD**: Create, Read, Update, and Delete candidate lists
+- **Full CRUD**: Create, Read, Update, and Delete candidate lists.
-- **Clickable Detail View**: View all candidates in a list via a detailed table
+- **Clickable Detail View**: View all candidates in a list via a detailed table.
 - **Bulk CSV Upload**: Upload a CSV to create and populate a list.
-Candidates are deduplicated based on phone numbers
+Candidates are deduplicated based on phone numbers.

 ### 👤 Advanced Candidate Actions
-- **Multi-Select & Bulk Actions**: Select multiple candidates to perform actions like disable, nudge, or modify lists
+- **Multi-Select & Bulk Actions**: Select multiple candidates to perform actions like disable, nudge, or modify lists.
-- **Enable/Disable Toggle**: One-click toggle for switching a candidate's active status
+- **Enable/Disable Toggle**: One-click toggle for switching a candidate’s active status.
-- **Tagging & Removal**: Easily add or remove candidates from one or more lists
+- **Tagging & Removal**: Easily add or remove candidates from one or more lists.

 ### 🔄 Automated Communication Workflow
-- **Message Queue**: Backend queue handles all scheduled and bulk messages
+- **Message Queue**: Backend queue handles all scheduled and bulk messages.
-- **Auto Processing**: Server polls every 15 seconds to send pending messages like nudges
+- **Auto Processing**: Server polls every 15 seconds to send pending messages like nudges.
-- **Personalized Templates**: Uses pre-set templates to send individualized messages
+- **Personalized Templates**: Uses pre-set templates to send individualized messages.
-- **Cancel Pending Sends**: Instantly cancel all unsent messages for any candidate list
+- **Cancel Pending Sends**: Instantly cancel all unsent messages for any candidate list.

-### 🎯 Real-time Integration
-- **Live Backend API**: Connected to production backend API
-- **Real-time Data**: Live candidate and list data
-- **Bulk Operations**: Working bulk actions for nudge, disable, and list management
+---

 ## 🚀 Tech Stack